Harmontown/harmontown.github.io/docs/_episodes/371/index.md

 title:                "Mobile Pork Unit"
 image:                "episode-placeholder.jpg"
 description: |-
   Classic Harmontown is back!
 The return of role playing with Steve Levy, the iHarmon and all the potatoes you could ever want.
-Featuring Dan Harmon, Jeff Bryan Davis and Spencer Crittenden.
 showDate:
 releaseDate:          "2019-10-24 10:00:00Z"
 duration:             "01:48:47"